Can chickens eat apples?

 Do chickens like apples?

-The only way to find out is to offer them, and see what happens.
+The best way to find out?
+Offer a few slices and see what happens.

-A Red Star hen eating watermelon in an apple orchard.My chickens tend to prefer watermelon!
+A Red Star hen eating watermelon in an apple orchard.Miss Gertrude tends to prefer watermelon!

 A divider of apples.